TOLOSAT/flight-software/README.md

 - Ensuring satellite - ground communication.
 - Ensuring the piloting of the payloads.

-If you want to know more about the inner workings of TAPAS, you can read the [technical specifications](doc/technical-specifications/Technical_Specifications.md).

 ## Requirements

 To develop TAPAS, it is necessary to have a LINUX based OS (e.g. Ubuntu, Arch, ...) installed on your computer.
 The docker allows to avoid compatibility problems between Linux distribution and/or versions.